hossein-no1/DanaAssistantService/README.md

 # version 1.2.0
 ##### What's happened in this version?
-This commands was supported:
+This command was supported:
 - disable allowbackup

 ## Commands version 1.2.0

 ##### What's happened in this version?
-This commands was supported:
+These commands was supported:
 - add two new command

 | command               | group | argument     | default_value |